giellalt/lang-smj/smj.md

 <small>This (part of) documentation was generated from [../src/transcriptions/transcriptor-numbers-digit2text.lexc](http://github.com/giellalt/lang-smj/blob/main/../src/transcriptions/transcriptor-numbers-digit2text.lexc)</small>

-At some points we will need the genitives, for approximate numbers.
-Here they are.

-avta
-guovte
-gålmå
-nielje
-vidá
-gudá
-gietja
-gávtse
-avtse
-låge
-lågenanavta
-lågenanguovte

-* * *
-<small>This (part of) documentation was generated from [../src/transcriptions/clock-from-old-infra.lexc](http://github.com/giellalt/lang-smj/blob/main/../src/transcriptions/clock-from-old-infra.lexc)</small>

 We describe here how abbreviations in Lule Sami are read out, e.g. for text-to-speech systems.